PCD Quick Tips

+How do I know if I am located within unincorporated El Paso County?- Use the El Paso County Assessor Property Search. to find a property by parcel, address, or Owner name.
 Once the property/parcel is located, the “Public Record Property Information” page will be displayed.
-Scroll down the page and find the list of the parcel’s taxing entities.
-A parcel is under County jurisdiction if no taxing entities begin with the words “city of” or “town of” followed by name of an incorporated city/town.
+Scroll down to the Tax Entity and Levy Information section.
+A parcel is located within unincorporated El Paso County if no taxing entities begin with the words “City of” or “Town of” followed by name of an incorporated city/town.

 What is the process to subdivide my property?